 It has been demonstrated that weekly subcutaneous injections of bepirovirsen resulted in complete clearance of hepatitis B virus DNA and its surface antigen (HBsAg) in nearly a third of patients after 6 months of treatment.
-It remains to be seen whether the achieved therapeutic effect persists for a long time after discontinuation of treatment.

 Currently, chronic hepatitis B, which infects 300 million people around the world, is incurable.
 Lifelong therapy has to be followed, which is not always successful.

 In contrast, chronic hepatitis C is considered completely curable.
 Since the end of 2013, direct-acting antivirals that cure this infectious disease in a few months have been systematically appearing.